manishdemo/playboogle/README.md

 # Boogle Game

 This is a Boogle game developed using React and Ruby on Rails.
+The implementation has been made as simple as possible.

 #### Run it locally:
+* Go to the main folder of this project
 * Start your rails server: `rails s`
 * Navigate to http://localhost:3000 in your browser.

-#### Author
-Manish Shrestha (manishshrestha2006@gmail.com)

 ### Environment
 * Ruby version 2.7.0
 * Rail version 6.0.3.1

-### TODO
-* System dependencies

-* Configuration
+* yard version 0.9.25

-* Database creation

-* Database initialization
+### Docs generation
+Docs generated from code comments using `yard`.

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Go the main folder and run the rspec command.
+`rspec -f d`

+### System dependencies
+Not much dependencies except that it should have rails installed.

+### Configuration
+Not much to configure.

+#### Author
+Manish Shrestha (manishshrestha2006@gmail.com)